euthiagodealmeida/infraascode-templates/aws/vpc/README.md

 # AWS VPC Module

-A simple, configurable OpenTofu module for creating AWS VPCs with public and private subnets, internet gateway, and optional NAT gateway.
+A simple, configurable Terraform/OpenTofu module for creating AWS VPCs with public and private subnets, internet gateway, and optional NAT gateway.

 ## Features